FAQ

 A show can be very good and not get a Critic’s Pick designation.
 For some shows, this is an easy decision, while for other shows, it can be a difficult decision.
 Key questions are (1) is this a show I want to come back and see again with a friend who has not yet seen it, (2) how does this show compare to other Critic’s Picks, and (3) how expensive were the tickets?
 If the show is based on a true story and/or raises important social issues, this will favor the show versus just a straight comedy.

 No, we are volunteers and are not compensated for our reviews.
-Some venues may provide us with complimentary tickets in order to review the performance, but a complimentary ticket does not influence the content of the review.
-Our time - both attending the show and writing the review -is far more valuable than the value of a complimentary ticket.
+Our compensation is primarily the joy of spreading the word about great art.
+Some venues may provide us with complimentary tickets in order to review the performance, but a complimentary ticket does not even come close to matching the value of our time, and it does not influence the content of the review.
+Writing a review can take a couple of hours, not including travel time and the time attending the show.
+Our time is a magnitude more valuable than the value of a complimentary ticket, if one is provided.

 We also pay all of our own travel expenses, including but not limited to airfare, lodging, and meals.